anewstead/anewstead.react/.vscode/README.md

 ### shared `workspace` settings.

-this is intended to be minimum for code formatting with some performance helpers personal preferences should created in `user` settings and so not shared. e.g. do not set code editor themes here
+this is intended to be minimum for code formatting with some performance helpers

+personal preferences should created in `user` settings and not shared.

+e.g. do not set code editor themes here

-Formatting options closly follow recommended prettier, eslint, stylelint Rationale is to format code for maximium readability this does mean some automatic reformatting of shorthand notations, all code gets minified in production release so this doesn't not effect final filesize
+Formatting options closly follow recommended prettier, eslint, stylelint

+Rationale is to format code for maximium readability

+this does mean some automatic reformatting of shorthand notations,

+all code gets minified in production release so this doesn't not effect final filesize

 ### notes: